olamigokayphils/CBT.py/README.md

-# CBT.py
+# Nairaland CBT
-Nairaland simple CBT exam in Python.
+Nairaland simple CBT in Python.
 Although there are availability of different subjects- only a single file folder was created for the exam,
 I  mean the only feasible exam is  the "Nairaland Exam"